open-compass/MMBench-GUI/README.md

 #### Design principle

-We simply show the evaluation process in this figure.
 Our core **design principle** is to enable partial customization of model-side functionality based on currently common training/inference paradigms (such as `transformers` or API-based approaches), so that most of the code can be reused.

 Specifically, we avoid introducing model files or external code directly into the project by supporting universal interfaces like `transformers.from_pretrained` for local deployment and `client.chat.completions.create` for OpenAI-style API calls.